 What export tariffs can I combine with Agile Import?

-You can pair Agile Import with Agile Export, Outgoing Fixed or SEG tariffs from other suppliers.
-Choose a fixed export rate for predictability or a dynamic one for wholesale-linked earnings.
+You can pair Agile Import with Agile Export, Outgoing Fixed or SEG export tariffs from other suppliers.
+Choose a fixed rate for simplicity or a dynamic one if you want wholesale-linked export prices.

 Can I switch away from Octopus Agile if prices rise?